 All services are free and confidential to the University of Michigan community and are provided by professional SAPAC staff members

-The crisis line is available 24-hours a day and is staffed by professionals, who provide confidential crisis intervention, information and referral services to survivors of sexual assault, dating/domestic violence, sexual harassment and stalking.
+The crisis line is available 24-hours a day and is staffed by professionals, who provide confidential crisis intervention, information and referral services to survivors of sexual assault, intimate partner violence, sexual harassment and stalking.
 24-hours-a-day information and support is also available for the friends, partners, and family members of survivors.
 SAPAC staff can provide in-person crisis intervention at residence halls, campus offices, hospitals, and police departments.
 Crisis Line phone: (734) 936-3333.

 SAPAC Professional staff provide academic, legal, medical, and housing advocacy for survivors around issues of sexual assault, sexual harassment, stalking, and relationship violence (emotional, physical, and sexual).
 Professional SAPAC staff is available to listen, provide resources, answer questions, and offer support about: